abdulhakeembsk4k59/reactogram/reactogram-be/readme.md

 ```

 **Explanation:**
-- In `server.js`, an Express server is created and configured.
+- The server setup remains largely unchanged from the previous version.
 - It connects to the MongoDB database using the URL from `config.js`.
 - CORS middleware is added to handle cross-origin requests.
 - `express.json()` is used to parse JSON data in requests.
-- The user model and routes are imported and used.
+- The user model and routes (including JWT functionality) are imported and used.
-- Finally, the server listens on port 5000, and status messages are logged to the console.
+- The server listens on port 5000, and status messages are logged to the console.

 ## Getting Started
-To get started with the Reactogram Backend, follow these steps:
+To get started with the Reactogram Backend (including JWT authentication), follow these steps:

 1. Clone this repository.
 2. Navigate to the `reactogram-be` directory.